cloudui/blogstack/content/post/2026-05-04-flashattn-cutlass/index.md

 You might be wondering: if we're going go from SMEM back to registers why don't we just write it back from the fragments?
 The answer is n-fold:

 1. **No GMEM->SMEM instructions**: Ampere has the nice async GMEM->SMEM pipeline, but there is no direct SMEM->GMEM pipeline.
 Therefore, we have to stage the SMEM blocks in registers before writing back to HBM.
-2. **Vectorization**: The fragments are in stored as per-thread shapes, which are scattered halfs across all the registers.
+2. **Vectorization**: The fragments are stored as per-thread shapes, which are scattered halfs across all the registers.
 To write back to gmem, each thread writes one fp32 at a time across a bunch of scattered memory addresses.
-Given what we know about the memory bus and vectorization, this is excrutiatingly inefficient and slow.
+Given what we know about the memory bus and vectorization, this is excruciatingly inefficient and slow.
 By staging through SMEM, each thread can write a full 128-bit block in one instruction like before.
 3. **Coalescing**: Furthermore, we can group all 32 threads into a contiguous block to coalesce the store into the 512-byte memory transaction like before.

 > **Note**: Vectorization is per-thread, Coalescing is across threads (per-warp).

 Compared to doing a terrible amount of uncoalesced and unvectorized stores, the SMEM staging is pretty much free compared to the efficiency gains from the optimized stores.
 Like before, the Registers->SMEM and SMEM->Registers->GMEM steps will each require their own `Tiled_Copy`, but it should be a lot quicker to figure out what they should be this time around.
-Before we begin the copy, we should convert the output back to fp16 using the same `convert_type()` we used for `acc_s` before the `O = SV` MMA`.
+Before we begin the copy, we should convert the output back to fp16 using the same `convert_type()` we used for `acc_s` before the `O = SV` MMA.

 ```cpp
 // Epilogue